globocom/smart_proxy_dns_globodns/README.md

 To enable this DNS provider, edit `/etc/foreman-proxy/settings.d/dns.yml` and set:

-    :use_provider: dns_plugin_template
+    :use_provider: dns_globodns

-Configuration options for this plugin are in `/etc/foreman-proxy/settings.d/dns_plugin_template.yml` and include:
+Configuration options for this plugin are in `/etc/foreman-proxy/settings.d/dns_globodns.yml` and include:

-* example_setting: change this as an example
+* auth_token: "yourToken"
+* host: "globodnsHost.yourdomain"

 ## Contributing